baezortega/baezortega.github.io/_posts/2018-06-03-decomposing-large-vcf-files.md

     ## 628M	toomanyvariants_NR.txt
     ## 429M	toomanyvariants_NV.txt

 The four output files should be quite easy to read from R using `read.table` (with argument `header=TRUE`).
-And the best thing is that the data is already decomposed into separate tables, so we can forget about the VCF format from here on.
+And the best thing is that the data are already decomposed into separate tables, so we can forget about the VCF format from here on.

 ---